Nevar530/Battletech-Mobile-Skirmish/README.md

 ---

-## 📜 License
+## 📜 License & IP Notice

 This tool is released under the MIT License.

-BattleTech is a trademark of Catalyst Game Labs.
-This project is a **fan-made utility** and not affiliated with Catalyst.
+BattleTech and all related marks, logos, and characters are trademarks of Catalyst Game Labs.
+This project is a **fan-made, non-commercial utility** and is not affiliated with, endorsed by, or sponsored by Catalyst.

+All rights to the BattleTech universe remain with their respective owners.
+This project exists to support the tabletop community.

 ---